richardcavell/6809-strlen/Readme.txt

 non-zero 8-bit bytes, followed by a zero byte.
 The sequence may have zero length.

-A "no end" error can occur if the string continues past memory location
+A "no end" error will occur if the string continues past memory location
 $FFFF.
-The default error handler returns a length of $FFFF.
+The default error handler returns a value of $FFFF.
 You should check for this.
 You can also write your own error handler.

 The code is position-independent and re-entrant.
 Interrupts are allowed